Mehrnaz-Sahebi/Twitter-Simulation/README.md

-I Designed and implemented the back-end, both server and client sides, of a social media similar to Twitter(X).
+I Designed and implemented an application similar to Twitter(X).
-I Also designed and implemented the front-end for client using Java FX.
-I used mySQL as database.
+(Using JavaFX for front-end and mySQL as database)